OngKai01/Coffee-Shop-Sale-Analysis-/README.md

 # Coffee-Shop-Sale-Analysis

-## Project Background and Overview
+## I.Project Background and Overview

 This project aims to analyze historical coffee sales data to uncover key business trends, understand customer preferences and retention, and identify oppurtunities for growth.